What Helps for Vertigo

 What Helps For Vertigo Caused By Medication?

-- Talk to your practitioner.
+Talk to your practitioner.

-Knowing that medication is a possible cause of your vertigo, especially if you have just started on a new medication, can reduce the fear created by not knowing where the vertigo is originating from.
+Knowing that medication is a possible cause of your vertigo, especially if you have just started on a new medication, can reduce the fear that is created by not knowing where the vertigo is originating from.

-Reducing fear is just as important when tackling vertigo, because fear can exacerbate vertigo.
+Reducing fear is just as important when tackling vertigo because fear can exacerbate vertigo.

 Caffeine

-Caffeine can cause vertigo by affecting
+Caffeine can cause vertigo by:

-- the inner ear,
+–affecting the inner ear,

-- interfering with the function of the vestibular system.
+-interfering with the function of the vestibular system

 What’s the Self Care TIP?

-- Consume caffeine in moderation.
+-Consume caffeine in moderation.

-- For some it is better to avoid it altogether.
+–For some, it is better to avoid it altogether.
 (5)(6)

-- Be on top of your hydration each and every day when consuming caffeine.
+-Be on top of your hydration each and every day when consuming caffeine.

-Segueing us nicely into another common cause of vertigo: Dehydration.
+This segues us nicely into another common cause of vertigo: Dehydration.

-Dehydration May Be A Cause for Vertigo
+Dehydration May Be A Cause of Vertigo

 One way dehydration can cause vertigo is by affecting the inner ear.